warxander/warmenu/README.md

 WarMenu.IsItemSelected()
 -- See Usage section for more details

-WarMenu.Display() -- Processing key events and menu logic, use it in loop
+WarMenu.End() -- Processing key events and menu logic, use it in loop

 -- Customizable options